kodekloudhub/community-faq/docs/jsonpath.md

     kube-scheduler-controlplane;registry.k8s.io/kube-scheduler:v1.32.0
     ```

-    We want both pieces of information so it's easy to identify what's what in the final outpout.
+    We want both pieces of information so it's easy to identify what's what in the final output.
 There's 2 copies of CoreDNS here due to the `replicas` setting of its deployment, however as you would expect, both pods will ultimately give the same result.

 1. The `for` loop